 Meetings will be conducted in accordance with the Opens Meeting Act (5 ILCS 120).
-The Board shall hold regular meetings on a monthly basis.
-A schedule of the dates, times, and places of such regular meetings shall be approved by the Board prior to the end of the calendar year for the following calendar year.
-The regular meeting schedule shall be posted on the Board's website.
-If the Board approves a changed schedule, notice must be given at least 10 days prior to the next meeting by publication in a newspaper as required by the Open Meetings Act, posting at all meeting locations, and posting on the Board's website (Relevant to Open Meetings Act; 5 ILCS 120/2.03).
+The BoardSIAAB shall hold regular meetings on a monthly basis.
+A schedule of the dates, times, and places of such regular meetings shall be approved by the BoardSIAAB prior to the end of the calendar year for the following calendar year.
+The regular meeting schedule shall be posted on the BoardSIAAB's website.
+If the BoardSIAAB approves a changed schedule, notice must be given at least 10 days prior to the next meeting by publication in a newspaper as required by the Open Meetings Act, posting at all meeting locations, and posting on the BoardSIAAB's website (Relevant to Open Meetings Act; 5 ILCS 120/2.03).

 Individual special, rescheduled, and reconvened meetings may be held as the Chair determines is necessary.
-The agenda, time and place for each such meeting shall be posted at all meeting location(s) and on the Board's website as follows:
+The agenda, time and place for each such meeting shall be posted at all meeting location(s) and on the BoardSIAAB's website as follows:

+Regular Meeting 48 hours in advance

+Special Meeting 48 hours in advance

+Rescheduled Regular Meeting 48 hours in advance

+Reconvened Meeting 48 hours in advance, unless reconvened within 24

+hours, announced at regular meeting and the

+agenda is unchanged.
+If these three conditions are

+met, no additional notification required.

+Emergency Meeting As soon as practicable

-Regular Meeting 48 hours in advance Special Meeting 48 hours in advance Rescheduled Regular Meeting 48 hours in advance hours, announced at regular meeting and the agenda is unchanged.
+Special Meeting Rescheduled Regular Meeting 48 hours in advance 48 hours in advance 48 hours in advance, unless reconvened within 24 hours, announced at regular meeting and the agenda is unchanged.
 If these three conditions are met, no additional notification required.

-Reconvened Meeting 48 hours in advance, unless reconvened within 24